 About the Authors

-Dr. Thomas Meschke and Dr. Aaron Swingdorf are dentists in Chaska who want to help patients make positive, healthy choices that benefit their overall health and well-being.
+Dr. Aaron Swingdorf is a dentist in Chaska who wants to help patients make positive, healthy choices that benefit their overall health and well-being.
 While practicing good oral hygiene at home is important, so is making well-informed choices as it pertains to the food we eat.
 If you need help incorporating nutrient-rich foods that will fill you up and help safeguard your smile, especially after teeth whitening, contact us at (952) 448-4151.

 We used the following sources to generate this particular blog article, some of which include: